8p/EightPointsGuzzleBundle/src/Resources/doc/intercept-request-and-response.md

         class: App\EventListener\PartnersApiGuzzleEventListener
 ```

-and subscribe to pre request event:
+and subscribe to the pre transaction event:

 ```yaml
 services: